JuanGaleote/5g_deployment_tool/README.md

-# Urban 5GRX with mobility analysis
+# Urban 5GRX for general purpose
 An automated 5G deployment tool written in Matlab

 ## Starting 🚀